15 Ways Grocery Stores Trick You Into Spending More

 Have you ever gone to the store with a simple list and found yourself leaving with way more food than you intended to buy—and a thinner wallet?
 It's no mistake; grocery stores strategize gimmicks to make you spend more money.
 Instead of being another victim of supermarkets' games, keep an eye out for these slick tactics and keep your money in your pocket.

 And for more, check out these 15 Classic American Desserts That Deserve a Comeback.

 Anything labeled "free" would make you think that you're saving money, but that's not true.
 These bite-sized samples give you just enough of a taste to cause you to buy the full-sized item instead of sticking to your shopping list.
-Also, these are usually samples of fattening, processed foods, so make sure you do your research and avoid one of the 150 Worst Packaged Foods in America the next time you try some of these sample-sized bites.

 Grocery stores have slowly been expanding the sizes of their carts.
 The reasoning behind this cart size increase is so you load up more food in your cart without even noticing!
 To make sure you don't overindulge at your next grocery trip, try using a shopping basket instead to limit the number of items you can grab.